dooont/java_final_project/README.md

-# java_final_project
+Whack A Mole game made with Java
-CS-UY 3913 Java and Web Design Final Project
+Creators: Jack Ma and Matthew Maung

 Database:
 port = 3306